 Indonesia is a country of big numbers and big opportunities.
-With 240 million inhabitants it is the world’s fourth most populous country and the largest in Southeast Asia.
+With over 270.6 million inhabitants it is the world’s fourth most populous country and the largest in Southeast Asia.
 Indonesia has over 17,000 islands, over 500 different languages and a middle class larger than the population of Malaysia or Australia.
 It is perhaps the most culturally diverse of the ASEAN states; the national motto is “Unity in Diversity”.

 - Languages: Indonesian/ Malay, Javanese, Sudanese, Madurese, Minangkabu

 - Religions: Muslim 87.2%, Christian 9.9%, Hindu 1.7%, Other 2.2%

 - Natural resources: Petroleum, tin, natural gas, nickel, timber, bauxite, copper, fertile soils, gold, silver, coal

 - Major exports: Oil & gas, coal, electrical appliances, plywood, textiles, rubber

 - Major imports: Machinery and equipment, chemicals, fuels, foodstuff

 - Main import trading countries: China, Singapore, Japan, US, South Korea, Thailand, Malaysia

 Indonesia is a founding member of ASEAN and joined in August 1967.
 It has the largest economy in Southeast Asia with nearly half of the region’s total GDP and is also a member of the G-20 major economies.
 It is predicted to be within the top 10 largest economies in the world by 2030.

 Indonesia’s economy has grown at a steady 5 to 6% over the last 10 years.
 This is a more stable rate than any of the Brazil, Russia, India and China (BRIC) countries or Organisation for Economic Co-operation and Development (OECD) countries.